Strategic Directions 2019-2024

 Strategic Direction 1: Enhance the Student Experience

 Rationale: The E.H.
 Little Library exists to support and facilitate the success of Davidson students.
-In order to provide the best experience possible for our students, we need to better understand how students experience the library’s spaces, resources, programs and services—and then actively use this information to guide our work.
-In line with Davidson’s strong tradition of providing experiential learning opportunities via student employment, we need to increase the quality and depth of training for student employees and explore new models of student-centered support.
+In order to provide the best experience possible for our students, we will better understand how students experience the library’s spaces, resources, programs and services—and then actively use this information to guide our work.
+In line with Davidson’s strong tradition of providing experiential learning opportunities via student employment, we will increase the quality and depth of training for student employees and explore new models of student-centered support.

 - 1.1 Cultivate a robust peer tutor program in collaboration with Technology & Innovation (T&I) and Center for Teaching & Learning (CTL) partners.